The 50 Best Things to Do in San Francisco

 Why go: There are clearly a lot of things to see in San Francisco, but if you’re looking to experience the other side of the Bay – think about doing a day trip to the East Bay.
 There’s a reason San Francisco is called “The City” and Oakland is called “The Town.”
 The East Bay is known as the laidback sister to the Bay Area – more focused on outdoor pursuits, as well as trendy cafes and brunch spots, than big tech – although there’s plenty of that too.
 Spend a day around Lake Merritt or Rockridge in Oakland, explore Shattuck Avenue in Berkeley, or spend a day hiking at one of the many East Bay regional parks.

 Local tip: The easiest way to get to the East Bay from the city is by BART.
-Various BART stations around the city will take you to all the major spots around the East Bay for under $5.
+Various BART stations around the city will take you to all the major spots around the East Bay for around $8.

 Best Things To Do In San Francisco With Kids

 What is it: Family-friendly museum about the life and legacy of Walt Disney.